Percona Server for MySQL 5.7.25-28¶

 information, see Writing FLUSH Commands to the Binary Log.

-If you’re currently using Percona Server 5.7, Percona recommends upgrading to this version of 5.7 prior to upgrading to Percona Server 8.0.
+If you’re currently using Percona Server for MySQL 5.7, Percona recommends upgrading to this version of 5.7 prior to upgrading to Percona Server for MySQL 8.0.

 - FLUSH commands written to the binary log could cause errors in case

 - Running LOCK TABLES FOR BACKUP followed by STOP SLAVE SQL_THREAD could block replication preventing it from being restarted normally.
 Bug fixed #4758.

 ACCESS_DENIEDfield of the information_schema.user_statistics table was not updated correctly.
 Bug fixed #3956.

 - MySQL could report that the maximum number of connections was exceeded with too many connections being in the CLOSE_WAIT state.
 Bug fixed #4716 (upstream #92108)